infinum/learn-react/README.md

 ## 4. Diff algorithm

-Next big thing, important for React is it's virtual DOM.
-It's representation of the real DOM, before any changes are made on the page.
-It happens between the render and actually displaying of the component on the page.
-React uses it's virtual DOM for comparing the initial state of the components to any changes that were made on the page.
-This way, we have more optimised and selective rerendering of the DOM, because we change only the components that have to, instead of the entire page.
+The next big thing, important for React is its virtual DOM.
+It's a representation of the real DOM before any changes are made on the page.
+It happens between the render and actually display of the component on the page.
+React uses its virtual DOM for comparing the initial state of the components to any changes that were made on the page.
+This way, we have more optimized and selective rerendering of the DOM, because we change only the components that have to, instead of the entire page.

 Implementation tips: